bournewang/bournewang.github.com/_posts/2022-06-25-spark-machine-learning.markdown

 ```

-this time, the model1 perfectly predict the of the test data.
+this time, the model1 perfectly predict the test data.